in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-integration-testing.md

 Below picture shows how we can execute this Get Service from Postman - my favorite tool to run rest services.
 ![Image](/images/ExecutingGetRestServiceUsingPostman.png "Executing Rest Service From Postman")

-## Integration Testing the Get Rest Service
+## Integration Testing with the Http Get Operation

 > When we are writing an integration test for a rest service, we would want to launch the entire spring context.